Echocolat/BOTW-Value-Randomizer/README.md

 ## BOTW Value Randomizer by Echocolat

 First, make sure the `oead` and `bcml` modules are installed.
 Then, you can just launch the `value_randomizer.py` script and choose your options.
-After that, install the newly created mod with BCML (install the "BOTW Value Randomizer/rules.txt").
-And enjoy !
+If you don't want to install the mod now with BCML, just press anything when the script asks you.
+If you want to install it directly, press "y" when it asks you.
+You will still be able to install it after though.

 #### If it doesn't work